uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

 {: .notice--info}

 ## Privacy Considerations
-In the current profile,  sections SD-JWT VC, Credential Status and Device binding contain no protection against user correlation.
+In the current profile,  sections SD-JWT VC, credential status and device binding contain no protection against user correlation.
 Measures to address this challenge are envisioned for a later release, for example, with solutions like batch issuance.